 Penalty: a fine of $5 000.

-[Section 156 inserted by No. 25 of 2012 s.
+[Section 156 inserted: No. 25 of 2012 s.
 47.]

 157. Refusing to give up possession of certain property, offence

 Any person having charge of any works, the property of the Crown who refuses, on lawful demand, to give up peaceable and quiet possession of the same to any person entitled to possession under the provisions of this Act or the by-laws commits an offence.